Menu

 Under this arrangement, the child lives with both parents on an alternating basis, with both parents having physical custody of the child at least 111 nights per year.
 And, both parents share decision making authority regarding the child’s well-being.

-Utah courts sometimes order this custody arrangement in situations where there is more than one child.
-In a split custody arrangement, each parent is awarded the sole physical custody of at least one of the children.
-Legal custody of the children by the non-custodial parent may or may not be shared, as ordered by the court.
+In a split custody arrangement, each parent is awarded sole physical custody of at least one of the children.

-A Utah child custody and parent time order can include arrangements for when a parent relocates.
+If one parent moves far away, the court may make a change to the child custody and parent time order.
+A Utah child custody and parent time order can include arrangements for when a parent relocates, such as giving the relocating parent less parent time.
 If an order does not include contingencies for when a parent relocates, Utah law dictates a process for either parent to follow to adjust the custody arrangement when a parent plans to move 150 miles or more from the residence of the other parent.

 Utah’s Uniform Deployed Parents Custody, Parent-time, and Visitation Act protects military service members from discrimination based on their status as active military personnel.
 Among the provisions of the Act is a provision stating that the residence of the deploying parent is not changed by reason of the deployment.
 This protects the service member from having their existing custody arrangement changed solely because they have been deployed far away from Utah.
 The Act also prohibits a court from using a parent’s past deployment or possible future deployment itself as a negative factor in determining the best interests of the child during a custody proceeding.

-Call our office today at (435) 777-3304 for a free consultation with a Utah family law attorney to learn more about filing a Motion to Enforce a Domestic Order.
+Call Fair Price Lawyers today at (801) 999-0104 for a consultation with a Utah family law attorney and to learn more about filing a Motion to Enforce a Domestic Order.

-If circumstances have materially changed since the last child custody order was entered, e.g. one parent moves further away from the other, either parent can request a change in the custody order.
+If circumstances have materially and substantially changed since the last child custody order was entered, e.g. one parent moves further away from the other, either parent can request a change in the child custody order.

 Yes, but before a child custody order from another state can be enforced or modified in Utah, it first must be registered in Utah.
-Call our office today at (435) 777-3304 to discuss registering a foreign child support order.
+Call Fair Price Lawyers today at (801) 999-0104 to discuss registering a foreign child support order.

 A Utah court can order child support in an action for divorce, separate maintenance, temporary separation, annulment, parentage, or a child welfare case.
 The Utah Office of Recovery Services (ORS) may also issue administrative orders concerning child support.